stevenmholt/cmnotes/FeatureUpdate_NewLocation.md

-#Updated process for creating a New Location
+#Updated process for populating address information for a new location.

 ###What?